for-hope/profilio-fork-v4/content/contact/index.md

 ---
-title: 'Get In Touch'
+title: 'Contact Me'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+Contact me by email, Whether you want to say hi or contact me for business or freelance opportunities, i'll do my best to answer.